sorinboia/nginx-experience-aws/guide/3tf.md

 First we will start by using Terraform to deploy the initial infrastructure which includes the Amazon Elastic Kubernetes Service and the EC2 instance for the Nginx Controller.

-Go to the blahblah directory where we can find the terraform plan.
+Go to the "terraform" directory where we can find the terraform plan.

 <pre>
 Command: